Difficult Bible Quiz about the Bible Persons.

 -

-Whom did God tell to sharpen all his flint knives?
+Which Bible person did God tell to sharpen all his flint knives?

 c.
 Joshua had a mass circumcision.